Tellusant/docs/posts/south-africa-subnational-ict-opportunities.md

 ---
-title: "Subnational ICT Opportunities in South Africa"
+title: "Subnational ICT Opportunities in South Africa: Case Example for How to Use TelluBase Income Distribution Data"
 image: /assets/social-card.png
 ---
 # Subnational ICT Opportunities in South Africa